 In recent years, there have been a number of high profile examples of fraud within the commodities market, whereby physical inventories were not controlled tightly enough - GFT’s demo app showcases a model for commodities based on a distributed ledger to help prevent this type of fraud.

 GFT’s innovation incubator create@GFT allows GFT specialists to analyse and review leading edge ideas and concepts.
 Using this resource, commodities specialists reviewed the front-to-back processes involved in bringing commodities to market; from mining and refining to warrant trading and settlement.
-As a result of this analysis led by Julian Eyre, Commodities Product Owner at GFT, it became apparent that there was an opportunity for a Blockchain application to help facilitate a transformational change to the existing commodities industry business model.
+As a result of this analysis, Commodities Product Owner at GFT, it became apparent that there was an opportunity for a Blockchain application to help facilitate a transformational change to the existing commodities industry business model.

 Building trust in the ownership and location of the physical commodity assets much earlier in the process through the use of distributed ledger technology means it is possible to reduce the possibilities and opportunities for fraud, as well as improve the end-to-end management of data and the attributes associated with each individual asset parcel.
 GFT believes that commodities market participants will find this of great value to their business, particularly if proof of ownership and location are essential to their operation.

-Nick Weisfeld, Joint Head of GFT’s UK Data Practice says: “GFT recognises that, whilst Blockchain has the potential to transform how people do business and co-operate with one another, such improvements cannot be made with technology alone.
+GFT’s Head of the UK Data Practice says: “GFT recognises that, whilst Blockchain has the potential to transform how people do business and co-operate with one another, such improvements cannot be made with technology alone.
 The current Blockchain phenomenon has encouraged traditional industries with rigid and established legacy processes to look at how they do business though a new lens, promoting some truly disruptive thinking.
 At GFT, we encourage all consultants working on active client engagements to explore their ideas and to not be limited by traditional modes of operation or convention.”

 Working with our strategic partner Applied Blockchain, GFT’s Project Jupiter incubator helps facilitate the rapid prototyping of potential Blockchain solutions, quickly demonstrating the opportunity for market evolution or ensuring that the project is allowed to fail fast.
 Through this innovative environment, we are able to provide our clients with some truly transformational insights.